arcxp/datadog-service-catalog-metadata-provider/CONTRIBUTING.md

 1. You'll need a Datadog account to use.
 We have one for the project, but we are unable to grant access to third parties who are not a part of the team.
 2. You'll want to work through this tutorial: https://docs.datadoghq.com/tracing/guide/tutorial-enable-python-containers/
 3. This project runs in Node, but do keep in mind that the business end is executed by GitHub Actions.
-There are simulators out there for GHA, but I haven't found any of them to work.
+There are simulators out there for GHA, but I haven't found any of them to work consistently.

 Please understand that all changes will need to be accompanied by tests.